fmnguyen/DataVis/README.md

 =======

 Data Visualization hosted on an AWS Node.js server using D3.js

-</br>Make sure to install Node.js at http://nodejs.org/ prior to running the server.
+Make sure to install Node.js at http://nodejs.org/ prior to running the server.

 Installation and Usage
 =====